 Title 7 of the Civil Rights Act of 1964 rendered discrimination in the workplace illegal.
 This legislation mandated that employers could not allow or take negative action against an employee for certain characteristics or traits.
 When employers ignore the law or fail to treat employees the way they should, lawsuits can result.
-If you’ve been singled out at your job, contact our workplace discrimination lawyers today.
+If you’ve been singled out at your job, contact our commercial litigation lawyers and employment litigation lawyers today.

 These protected traits include: